 But one person was very surprised – her boyfriend, when Judy told him, on a summer date, of her plan to enter the Ursuline novitiate that fall.
 Her announcement came on the very night that this fine young man had planned to ask her to marry him!

 She remembers his response: “Well, you ruined everything.”
 But Judy’s mind was quite clear about her vocation.
-She did enter that fall – and this year she celebrates 48 years as an Ursuline Sister of Mount Saint Joseph.
+She did enter that fall – and in 2022 she celebrates 55 years as an Ursuline Sister of Mount Saint Joseph.

 Sister Judy is the sixth of 14 children (11 girls, three boys) of Francis Guerdon (“FG”) and Winifred Marie Riney.
 This lively family grew up on a farm less than five miles from the Mount.